Utah Truck Accident Liability

 - Failure to properly maintain trucks ─ If a trucking company neglected its maintenance duties and failed to perform regular inspections on the truck involved in the collision, they could be partly responsible.

-These are just a few of the scenarios in which a trucking company might be held accountable for a crash.
+These are just a few of the scenarios in which a trucking company might be held accountable in Utah for a crash.
 At Swenson & Shelley, our experienced Utah truck accident lawyers have the resources to conduct an investigation into your wreck to determine whether the trucking company should be held liable.

 Truck’s Owner (If Separate from Driver and Trucking Company)